reduxjs/reselect/README.md

 `defaultMemoize` memoizes the function passed in the func parameter.

-`defaultMemoize` (and by extension `createSelector`) has been designed to work with immutable data.
+`defaultMemoize` is the memoize function used by `createSelector` and has been designed to work with immutable data.

+`defaultMemoize` has a cache size of 1.
+This means it always recalculates when an argument changes, as it only stores the result for preceding value of the argument.

-`defaultMemoize` determines if an argument has changed by calling the equalityCheck function.
+`defaultMemoize` determines if an argument has changed by calling the `equalityCheck` function.
 The `equalityCheck` function is configurable.
 By default it checks for changes using reference equality:

 ```js
 function defaultEqualityCheck(currentVal, previousVal) {